10 signatures reached

 Wellington City Council is landlord to in excess of 2500 social housing units within Wellington.
 Rental rates are based on 70% of market rent , and rents are reviewed and increased annually by approximately 3-5%.

-This year, however, City Housing tenants have been hit hard with one of the largest rent increases in recent years — double that of last years.
+This year, however, City Housing tenants have been hit hard with one of the largest rent increases in recent years — the maximum amount allowable under the current policy.
 Contrary to public belief, Wellington City Council is an expensive landlord and its social housing rentals are no longer an affordable option for those who need it most.